scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 - :code:`data`: data stream methods including methods for batch-to-stream conversion and generators.
 - :code:`drift_detection`: methods for concept drift detection.
 - :code:`evaluation`: evaluation methods for stream learning.
-- :code:`lazy`: methods in which generalization of the training data is delayed until a query is received, e.g., neighbors-based methods such as kNN.
+- :code:`lazy`: methods in which generalization of the training data is delayed until a query is received, e.g., neighbors-based methods such as *kNN*.
 - :code:`meta`: meta learning (also known as ensemble) methods.
 - :code:`neural_networks`: methods based on neural networks.
 - :code:`prototype`: prototype-based learning methods.